Snaffi/fabricio/examples/roles/README.md

 ## Deploy to localhost

-Same configuration can be deployed to localhost:
+Same configuration can be deployed to localhost even without SSH daemon enabled:

     fab localhost nginx

-This is possible due to monkeypatch applied inside `localhost` infrastructure definition (see [fabfile.py](fabfile.py#L26)).
+This is possible due to monkeypatch which can be applied inside `localhost` infrastructure definition (see [fabfile.py](fabfile.py#L26)).

 ## Parallel execution